Dim Swim 2014: Make a splash with global impact! |

 What is Earth Hour?

-Participating in Earth Hour demonstrates a commitment to reducing greenhouse gas (GHG) emissions and proves that individual efforts, when taken together, add up to make a positive difference for the environment.
+Participating in Earth Hour demonstrates our commitment to reducing greenhouse gas (GHG) emissions and proves that individual efforts, when taken together, add up to make a positive difference for the environment.

-How is The City of Red Deer involved?
+How is Red Deer involved?

-In 2012, Red Deerians helped to achieve a reduction of 4.2 percent.
-This saving is equivalent to turning off approximately 303,159 13-watt compact fluorescent bulbs for one hour.
+- 2012 - we reduced electricity consumption by 4.2 per cent, equivalent to turning off approximately 303,159 13-watt compact fluorescent bulbs for one hour.

 What is climate change?

-- Go for a walk
+- Go for a walk and stargaze

-- Have a candlelight dinner
+- Have a candlelit dinner

-- Roast marshmallows in the fireplace
+- Roast marshmallows by the fireplace

-- Play a board game by candlelight
+- Play charades or board games by candlelight

 - Turn down the heat slightly

-- Spread the word to your family and friends and encourage them to participate.
+- Spread the word to your family and friends, and encourage them to participate.